1. Rinse away nasal congestion

 It’s important to create a healthy environment that promotes quality sleep.
 Because incoming light tells the brain to wake up, try to block morning light from reaching your eyes.
 You can accomplish this by hanging dark curtains or by wearing a comfortable sleep mask that covers your eyes.
 Also, if you have a brightly illuminated alarm clock, make sure it’s not facing you during the night.

-3. Keep it cool.
-In your bedroom, set the thermostat low.
 When your body temperature drops, your brain goes into sleep mode.
-The National Sleep Foundation recommends that you keep your bedroom between 54º F (12.2º C) and 75º F (23.8º C).
+The National Sleep Foundation recommends that you keep your bedroom between 12.2º C and 23.8º C.

-7. Quiet your mind.
 Even when you’re exhausted and not feeling well, sometimes you can have a mentalblock that prevents you from falling asleep.
-To get into the right frame of mind, try one of these calmingpursuits: Meditate, jot down your thoughts in a journal, listen to soothing music, or read your favorite book.
+To get into the right frame of mind, try one of these calming pursuits: Meditate, jot down your thoughts in a journal, listen to soothing music, or read your favorite book.